-Speaking - Description of Pictures, Places, Objects and Persons

-Grammar - 'If' Clauses

-Vocabulary - Homonyms, homophones and homographs
+Speaking - Description of Pictures, Places, Objects and Persons Grammar - 'If' Clauses Vocabulary - Homonyms, homophones and homographs Writing - ParagraphWriting NOTE: Listening and speaking tasks are solely for lab purpose and not for testing in the examinations.

+'''

+UNIT-II

+'''

+Speaking - SmallTalks

+эреактив

+Grammar Finite and Non-finite verbs

+Vocabulary Standard Abbreviations (Mini Project)

-Writing - ParagraphWriting
+Writing - Job Application - Cover letter

 NOTE: Listening and speaking tasks are solely for lab purpose and not for testing in the examinations.

-Speaking - SmallTalks

-Grammar - Finite and Non-finite verbs

-Vocabulary - Standard Abbreviations (Mini Project) Writing - Job Application - Cover letter

-${\it NOTE: Listening and speaking tasks are solely for lab purpose and not for testing in the examinations.}$

 Unit -III

+Speaking - Oralpresentations

+Grammar - Transformation of Sentences

+Vocabulary - Idioms

+Writing - Abstract Writing

+NOTE: Listening and speaking tasks are solely for lab purpose and not for testing in the examinations.

+Unit - IV